 - Possess a syringe on school grounds knowing that a minor will use it to inject illegal drugs.

 Blemishing a clean criminal record with a criminal conviction can do immense harm to a career.
 Individuals accused of paraphernalia offenses who have prior convictions may face harsher sentences because of a criminal record.
-With an attorney from the Law Offices of Randy Collins by your side, you are likely to receive a favorable outcome to your case.
+With an Orange County drug paraphernalia lawyer from the Law Offices of Randy Collins by your side, you are likely to receive a favorable outcome to your case.